MATH ONLINE & INTERACTIVE

 In geometry, many students recognize for the first time the beauty and power of logic.
 They also discover a new and practical application for the algebra they've already learned.
-In geometry, students create chains of reasoning, often using simple algebra to build knowledge from just a few givens — and the power of math becomes obvious.
+They create chains of reasoning, often using simple algebra to build knowledge from just a few givens — and the power of math becomes obvious.

 Equally important, when solving geometric problems, students practice skills important for understanding the world: